top of page

 What is an Overdose Prevention Site (OPS)?

-Overdose prevention sites are safe spaces monitored by trained staff, where people can use their own illicit drugs, access sterile supplies, and receive emergency overdose response as needed.
+Overdose prevention sites are safe spaces monitored by trained staff, where people can use their own drugs, access sterile supplies, and receive emergency overdose response as needed.
 OPS' often provide other harm reduction supplies (i.e. condoms) drug testing and referrals to mental health, medical and substance use services as well.

 qCAT - PR OPS.png

-What does PR's OPS provide?
+What does qathet's OPS provide?

 • bike storage